hsiangwei0903/Fine-Grained-Object-Recognition/README.md

 The tent folder and client.py (entry point) are the implementation and code from https://github.com/DequanWang/tent based on https://arxiv.org/pdf/2006.10726.pdf.
 This is code for parameter modulation at time of inference, which is also known as test-time adaption.

-I am using timms package to import an untrained densenet or resnet, and then training on stanford dogs dataset.
+TrainingAndTent notebook is my code for training a pretrained resnet on the stanford dogs dataset.

 ## Installation